Skip to main content

 About

-Sunray OS is a single player simulation game with a horror theme.
+Sunray OS is a single player simulation game with horror and mystery themes.
 It was developed by sykold and was released on February 28, 2024.
 It received very positive reviews from players.

 You just bought a PC, only to discover it once belonged to someone who has mysteriously disappeared.
 You soon realize that the key to find him may be hidden deep inside your OS, governed by a weird chatbot named Zippy.
 What will be your first move?